 Note: I began writing this post while I was traveling in Poland in April 2019.
 I didn’t finish during the trip, and have finally completed writing about these heroes now in July.
 Most of my research comes from Wikipedia.

 In Krakow the name Oskar Schindler came up a few times.
-There are some locales where Spielberg’s movie was filmed.
+I saw some locales where Spielberg filmed some scenes from his 1993 movie.
 And the Schindler Enamelware Factory is now a museum with a permanent exhibit depicting life in Krakow during the Nazi occupation.

 Schindler went to extraordinary measures to help the roughly 1,000 Jews who worked in his factory.
 He spent a fortune bribing Nazi officials.
 Toward the end of the war, as the Nazis were retreating westward, he eventually convinced them to allow him to move his factory to what is now the Czech Republic.
 The 1,200 names on Schindler’s list were Jews who he took with him, saving them from near-certain death in the gas chambers.
 He died in 1974 and is the only member of the Nazi Party to be buried on Jerusalem’s Mount Zion.